 “For those who understand, no explanation is needed.
 For those who do not understand, no explanation is possible.”

-We are a small group of bereaved parents who have all lost babies at different stages.
+We are a small group who have all been affected by the loss of a baby, either our own baby, a grandchild or a close family member.
 Whilst our circumstances may be very different, we share in common one thing that we wish we did not.
 The loss of a very precious child.
 Grief can be a lonely place to be and it’s often difficult to describe the devastating emotions that follow.
 You don’t need to be alone.
 HUGS has been set up to offer comfort to bereaved parents through Help, Understanding, Guidance and Support.
 We offer a range of services.
 Please don’t hesitate to get in touch if we can help.

 You can find our stories about our precious children below.